mrshizzy12/mrshizzy12/README.md

 - 👋 Hi, I’m @mrshizzy12
-- 👀 I’m interested in web development using python and Flask/Django
+- 👀 I’m interested in web development using python and Flask/Django/FastApi
-- 🌱 I’m currently learning fastapi, vue and react
+- 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on any interesting projects.
 - 📫 How to reach me ...